NethServer/ns8-core/doc/details.md

   listed inside `org.nethserver.images` label.
 - `remove-module`: executed on module removal, modules can add here scripts to remove configuration executed on other modules, like Traefik routes
+- `get-status`: used by the UI, it returns the current module status, like the node where the application is running, used images and volumes, systemd units status.
+  This action works correctly only for rootless modules.

 Each module can add extra step to the above actions by creating a directory with the of the action itself inside the module implementation, e.g. `imageroot/actions/myapp/create-module/20mystep`.